Hakuraku District

 "But there's got to be a good reason to wake up every morning with messed up hair."

-"Because it keeps the sheets clean," said Yoshino, in Japanese.
+“Because it keeps the sheets clean,” said Yoshino.

 "Because it keeps the sheets clean?"